vbuzivskoy/frontend-project-lvl2/README.md

 ## genDiff

-gendiff is a cli utility that genegetes difference of two configuration files The utility supports JSON, YAML and INI input file formats.
+gendiff is a cli utility that genegetes difference of two configuration files.\
+The utility supports JSON, YAML and INI input file formats.

 Usage: